Duke faces Syracuse for third time in Sweet 16

 The Blue Devils easily won their first two games in the tournament over Iona and Rhode Island.

-About a month ago in Durham, Duke cruised past the Cuse 60-44 behind Marvin Bagley III's 19 points, with Wendell Carter Junior adding 16.
+About a month ago in Durham, Duke cruised past the Cuse 60-44 behind Marvin Bagley III's 19 points, with Wendell Carter Jr. adding 16.

 But Coach K knows that his players will have to be prepared to face an improved team.